clueboard/milc/docs/ANSI.md

 # Working With ANSI In Your Script

-CLIM supports colorizing your output with ANSI colors.
+MILC supports colorizing your output with ANSI colors.
 You can colorize the text both for log output and when `print()`ing directly.

 ## Colorizing Log Output